nerolation/block-size-vibe/README.md

    - [Prysm](https://docs.prylabs.network/docs/install/install-with-script)
    - [Nimbus](https://nimbus.guide/quick-start.html)

-   Use the `--use-local` flag when starting the backend to automatically connect to standard local node ports.
+   When using `local-dev.sh` or the `--use-local` flag, the backend will automatically connect to standard local node ports.

 2. **Remote Node**: Use a service like Infura or Alchemy, or the default endpoints (requires API key)

-Update the following in the `.env` file:
+Update the following in the `.env` file if using remote nodes:
 - `BEACON_NODE_URL`: Your beacon node's HTTP API endpoint
 - `EXECUTION_NODE_URL`: Your execution node's JSON-RPC endpoint
 - `X_API_KEY`: API key if required by your node